greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-restoring-master-mirroring-after-a-recovery.html.md

     You can remove the backup directory once the standby is successfully configured.

 3. Initialize a standby coordinator on the original coordinator host.
-For example, run this command from the current coordinator host, smdw:
+For example, run this command from the current coordinator host, scdw:

     ```
-    $ gpinitstandby -s mdw
+    $ gpinitstandby -s cdw
     ```

-4. After the initialization completes, check the status of standby coordinator, mdw.
+4. After the initialization completes, check the status of standby coordinator, cdw.
 Run [gpstate](../../../utility_guide/ref/gpstate.html) with the `-f` option to check the standby coordinator status:

     ```
     $ gpstate -f